-He includes details not visible to human eyes, like the scourge marks of a first century Roman whip known as a flagrum, the crown of thorns on the head and puts Roman Coins from the time of Jesus over the eyes.
+- He includes details not visible to human eyes, like the scourge marks of a first century Roman whip known as a flagrum, the crown of thorns on the head and puts Roman Coins from the time of Jesus over the eyes.
 These facts only came to be seen recently with modern UV scanners and other sophisticated instruments.

-He also decided to put on the Shroud, flower pollen found only in Jerusalem and from Constantinople and other areas (the routes which the Shroud took on its journey from Jerusalem to reach Turin).
+- He also decided to put on the Shroud, flower pollen found only in Jerusalem and from Constantinople and other areas (the routes which the Shroud took on its journey from Jerusalem to reach Turin).
 The presence of these pollens was only found recently by modern criminologists using very high magnification electron microscopes.

-He added human blood stains to the fake shroud to be exactly similar in shape, size and in congruence with the blood stains on the Sudarium of Oviedo.
-In those days no one in Europe, except in the region surrounding Oviedo in Spain, new about the existence of the Sudarium of Oviedo.
+- He added human blood stains to the fake shroud to be exactly similar in shape, size and in congruence with the blood stains on the Sudarium of Oviedo.
+In those days no one in Europe, except in the region surrounding Oviedo in Spain, knew about the existence of the Sudarium of Oviedo.
 He even used the rare type AB human blood group, the same as that on the Sudarium of Oviedo, for the stains on this fake shroud.
 Remember, in those days no one knew about blood groups and had no means of knowing whether dried blood was human or from animals.

-Also, for good measure, he puts on the Shroud some soil particles from the Jerusalem area.
+- Also, for good measure, he puts on the Shroud some soil particles from the Jerusalem area.